jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 shoot a screencast for it, or include an in-app tool tip that gets stuck users going again.

-By giving our customers the ability to reference this whenever they want, on their own time, they learn it on their own.
+I believe we learn by tinkering, by having the confidence to try something out on our own and see the results.
+By giving our customers the ability to reference a resource whenever they want, they get to really learn it on their own.
 They can watch a video one hundred times in a row, if it will help.

-They feel more comfortable tinkering, trying out new and advanced features.
-This leads to more confidence, which results ultimately in more doing.
+They end up feeling more comfortable and confident using our apps, which ultimately results in more doing awesome things.

 ## Big Slide of Progress